ScilifelabDataCentre/Anubis/README.md

 In production mode, the Anubis `flask` uwsgi-compliant app should be run by another web server, such as Apache, NGINX, Gunicorn or similar.
 The app to be executed is
-`anubis.app.app`.
+`anubis.main.app`.
 This setup not documented here.

 Some configuration needs to be done before the app can be executed.
 The configuration values can be set in one of two ways: